genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 ## Styling

 You might want to customise look and feel using layout and styles.
-For instance, we can style an [ag-grid](#ag-grid) or even a [layout](#layout) that supports responsive web design.
+For instance, we can style an [grid-pro](#grid-pro) or even a [layout](#layout) that supports responsive web design.

-### Ag-Grid
+### grid-pro

-We've seen how to create custom ag grids, now let's see another way to further style it.
+We've seen how to create custom grids, now let's see another way to further style it.

-Styling an ag-grid can be started by creating a stylesheet document that will have some style definitions for the grid.
+Styling an grid-pro can be started by creating a stylesheet document that will have some style definitions for the grid.
 Create a stylesheet file called **orders.styles.ts** and provide the following code:

 ```ts title='orders.styles.ts'
 import {css, ElementStyles} from '@microsoft/fast-element';